tjelvar-olsson/biologists-guide-to-computing/source/first-steps-towards-automation.rst

     $ gunzip --to-stdout uniprot_sprot.fasta.gz

-You should see a lot of FASTA lines printed to your terminal, or more formally speaking the standard output stream.
+You should see a lot of FASTA lines printed to your terminal, or more formally the standard output stream.

 .. sidebar:: What is a FASTA file?